David M. Potts (politician)

-David Matthew Potts (March 12, 1906 – September 11, 1976) was a member of the United States House of Representatives from New York.
+David Matthew Potts (March 12, 1906 – September 11, 1976) was an American lawyer and politician who served one term as a Republican member of the United States House of Representatives from New York from 1947 to 1949.

+Biography

 Born in New York City, he attended the public schools and the College of the City of New York from 1927 to 1929.
 He graduated from Brooklyn Law School of St. Lawrence University in 1932, was admitted to the New York bar in 1933 and commenced practice in New York City.
-He was counsel to the New York Senate Committee on Affairs of the City of New York during the 1945 session, and was elected as a Republican to the Eightieth Congress, holding office from January 3, 1947, to January 3, 1949.
-He was an unsuccessful candidate for reelection in 1948 to the Eighty-first Congress and resumed the practice of law.